taichi/modernjs/modernjs.en.md

 The first two are modules for setting up the environment and the other two are modules for working with other tools.

 #### [babel-preset-env](https://github.com/babel/babel-preset-env)
-`Babel-preset-env` is a handy module that automatically selects the [Babel] plugin to use, in conjunction with the environment where JavaScript converted by [Babel] operates.
+`babel-preset-env` is a handy module that automatically selects the [Babel] plugin to use, in conjunction with the environment where JavaScript converted by [Babel] operates.

 As JavaScript improves the execution environment of browsers and [Node.js] and so on, the plug-in of [Babel] required at compile time changes accordingly.
 Compilation time is only slightly increased where unnecessary plugins are activated, so it is not very harmful.